dyladan/dyladan.github.io/_posts/2023-05-02-why-histograms.md

   });
 </script>

-This simple example has only 3 possible output values, but it is not uncommon to have many more in a single histogram.
+The above example has only 3 possible output values, but it is common to have many more in a single histogram.
-Similarly, this shows only 1 histogram data point, but in the world of observability data is usually constantly exported.
-For example, an application may export a histogram every minute which summarizes a metric for the previous minute.
+A real-world application typically exports a histogram every minute that summarizes a metric for the previous minute.
-In this way, you can study how the distribution of your data changes over time.
+By using histograms this way, you can study how the distribution of your data changes over time.

 # What are histograms for?